ChrisWhealy/parse-sap-odata/README.md

 * [ ] `<FunctionImport>` functionality will be supported in time, but is not currently available
 * [x] A custom deserializer for `Edm.DateTime` has been implemntend that uses `chrono::NaiveDateTime`
 * [x] `Edm.Decimal` fields are handled using the `Decimal` deserializer in crate `rust_decimal`; however, this can only offer partial support
-* [x] The OData metadata parsing functionality is vailable once the `parser` crate feature is switched on
+* [x] OData metadata parsing functionality is only available when the `parser` crate feature is used
-* [ ] Generate a metadata module.
+* [x] Generate a metadata module
-   At the moment, only an empty metadata module is generated.
-   I'm working on it...
+* [ ] Populate the metadata module - I'm working on it...

 ---